weaming/go-scrapy/README.md

 ```

 # Howto
-Please go through [examples](https://github.com/kabelsea/go-scrapy/tree/master/examples) to get an idea how to use this package.
+Please go through [examples of kabelsea/go-scrapy](https://github.com/kabelsea/go-scrapy/tree/master/examples) to get an idea how to use this package.

 # Roadmap
   - Middlewares
-  - More examples
   - Tests